 This Section 15 defines requirements with which Developer shall design, construct, operate and maintain aesthetic treatments for the roadway, structures, drainage, and landscaping Elements of the Project.
-Aesthetics and Landscaping shall conform to the current TxDOT Landscape and Aesthetics Design Manual and the Dallas District Green Ribbon Guidelines and other aesthetic guidelines and drawings in Section 15.2.1.
+Aesthetics and Landscaping shall conform to the current TxDOT Landscape and Aesthetics Design Manual and other aesthetic guidelines and drawings in Section 15.2.1.
 Aesthetic treatments shall be designed to harmonize with the local landscape and architecture, as well as the developed themes of the local setting.
-Developer shall coordinate with local and State agencies to achieve this harmonization.
-Developer shall be responsible for the cost of power to all irrigation controllers and aesthetic lighting for the Term of the Agreement including the O&M period.
+Developer shall coordinate with Governmental Entities to achieve this harmonization.

-This Section 15 presents minimum aesthetics and landscape design requirements for Project designs.
+This Section 15 presents minimum aesthetics and landscape design requirements for the Project.
 To assure sufficient attention is given to aesthetics on the Project an aesthetic allowance has been established per Section 11.1.7 of the Agreement for aesthetic Elements.
-This allowance will be used solely for aesthetic treatments and aesthetic enhancements above the base elements described below that are included in the standard design and construction requirements for the aesthetic Element(s).
+This aesthetic allowance will be used solely for aesthetic treatments and aesthetic enhancements that are above the base elements described below and that are included in the standard design and construction requirements for the aesthetic Element(s).
 For example, an enhanced (aesthetic) bridge rail may be proposed on the Project.
-However, the aesthetic allowance will cover only the aesthetic cost above providing a standard bridge rail.
+However, the aesthetic allowance will cover only the aesthetic enhancement cost above the cost of providing a standard bridge rail.
 Developer is responsible for the cost of providing the standard bridge rail.

-Base elements are those elements that are required to satisfy TxDOT design criteria and standards and construction specifications.
+Base elements are those standard elements or features that are required to satisfy TxDOT design criteria and standards and construction specifications.
 Base elements will not be paid for as part of the Aesthetic Allowance.
 For the purposes of this Project, the following list of items will be considered base elements of the Project:

-- a) Removal of existing trees and vegetation; - b) Mitigation (replacement of the same or greater size than existing) for damage to existing trees. - c) Native Seeding; - d) Topsoiling; - e) Basic project grading to achieve project minimum requirements; - f) Permanent and Temporary Erosion Control, including placement of a base rock mulch (i.e. type of rock mulch predominantly used in the corridor for the purpose of controlling erosion in ditches, swales or other drainage elements); - g) Permanent and Temporary Dust Control; - h) Materials and finish of all bridge elements required for the project, including (but not limited to) railings/parapets, fine surface finish colored to match base color, columns, abutment walls, girders, fencing, etc.; - i) Materials and finish of all roadway elements, including (but not limited to) roadway paving, sidewalk paving, curb and gutter, signage, roadway and pedestrian lighting, etc.; - j) Materials and finish of all slope paving; - k) Materials and finish of all retaining, sound or freestanding walls required, Vertical rustication is standard finish treatment used for these elements; - 1) Materials and finish of all light poles and mast arms;
+- a) Removal of existing trees and vegetation; - b) Mitigation (replacement of the same or greater size than existing) for damage to existing trees; - c) Native Seeding; - d) Topsoiling; - e) Project grading to achieve project requirements; - f) Permanent and Temporary Erosion Control, including placement of a base rock mulch (i.e. type of rock mulch predominantly used in the corridor for the purpose of controlling erosion in ditches, swales or other drainage elements); - g) Permanent and Temporary Dust Control; - h) Materials and finish, including standard formliners and texture, of all bridge elements required for the project, including (but not limited to) railings/parapets, fine surface finish colored to match base color, columns, abutment walls, girders, fencing, etc.; - i) Materials and finish of all roadway elements, including (but not limited to) roadway paving, sidewalk paving, curb and gutter, signage, roadway and pedestrian lighting, etc.; - j) Materials and finish of all slope paving; - k) Materials and finish, including standard formliners and texture, of all retaining, sound or freestanding walls required, vertical rustication is standard finish treatment used for these elements; - l) Materials and finish of all light poles and mast arms; - m) Materials and finish of all signal and sign poles;

-- m) Materials and finish of all signal and sign poles; - n) Fencing, including pedestrian and right-of-way; - o) Roadway striping, including crosswalks; - p) Corridor theme color paint, stain, and integral pigment applied to all new structures and any existing structures impacted by the project; - q) Costs for maintenance of Right of Way for trash, debris and graffiti removal; - r) 6-inch HDPE Sleeves under new ramps; and - s) Cost for Design of project including development of Aesthetics plan.
+- n) Fencing, including pedestrian and right-of-way; - o) Roadway striping, including crosswalks; - p) Corridor theme color paint, stain, and integral pigment applied to all new structures and any existing structures impacted by the project; - q) Costs for maintenance of Right of Way for trash, debris and graffiti removal; and - r) Cost for Design of project including development of Aesthetics Concepts, and Aesthetics and Landscape Plan.

-Aesthetic elements are those elements that are above TxDOT design criteria and standards and construction specifications.
-Aesthetic elements will be paid for as part of the Aesthetic Allowance.
+Aesthetic elements are those enhanced elements or features that are above TxDOT design criteria and standards and construction specifications.
+Aesthetic elements will be paid for as part of the aesthetic allowance.
 For the purposes of this Project, the following list of items will be considered the aesthetic elements of the project: